Kwongfei/Kwongfei.github.io/_pages/about.md

   - /about.html
 ---

 I am a M.S. student in computer science at Institute of Computer Vision, Shenzhen University.
 I achieved the Bachelor (Mathematics and Applied Mathematics) from South China University of Technology.
 My interests includes graph neural networks, machine learning, support vector machine.
-Recently I focus on adaptive graph ploynomial filters, heterogeneous/robust graph neural networks, large-scale graph, and broad applications.
-My research goal is to build theorectical guarantee and practical models that exhibits interpretability/robustness/stablity for real-world applications.
+Recently I focus on adaptive graph ploynomial filters, heterogeneous/robust graph neural networks, large-scale graph, and their broad applications.
+My research goal is to build theorectical guarantee and practical models that exhibit interpretability/robustness/stablity for real-world applications.
 Please feel free to contact me if you are interested in my research or my hobbies.

 Honors & Awards
 ======